Sabiha Baloch: Human Rights Work

 In October 2025, Sabiha was among 32 Baloch activists named as "proscribed individuals" under the Fourth Schedule of the Anti-Terrorism Act.

+In March 2026, Sabiha was among 12 Baloch activists, including Gulzar Dost, declared as "offenders" in a pending court case.

 Advocacy and Public Statements

 Baloch has emphasized the importance of collective action, political education, and the role of women in social movements.
 She has publicly advocated for increased awareness and mobilization among Baloch communities regarding their rights and political situation.